Oral history interview with Paul Henry Brach, [circa 1971]

 [END OF INTERVIEW]

-This transcript is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Paul Henry Brach, [ca. 1971], Archives of American Art, Smithsonian Institution.
+Quotes and excerpts must be cited as follows: Oral history interview with Paul Henry Brach, [circa 1971].
+Archives of American Art, Smithsonian Institution.